Phase 2 – Ministry Foundations

 Matthew 4:17Mark 1:14b-15Luke 4:14b-15

-14band news about him spread through the whole countryside.
-15And he taught in their synagogues, being glorified of all.
+14band news about him spread throughout the entire surrounding region.
+15And he was teaching in their synagogues, being glorified by all.

 Section 38